hwmrocker/timeturner/README.md

 ### Automatic Rest Periods

 If you forget to track a rest period, the time tracker will reduce the required rest period before showing it.
-For periods greater than 4h 15 are reducted, for periods greater than 6:15 additional 30m are reducted.
+For periods greater than 4h the reducted amount is 15m.
+For periods greater than 6h 15m additional 30m are reducted.